jamesec/jamesec.github.io/o/changing_emotion.md

 And you have to **have your finger on the emotional pulse, moment by moment**.
 So, **this is not a conceptual process**.
 It's a sensitive **attunement** and **responsiveness**, moment by moment, to what is the other feeling?

 How can I facilitate the next moment?
 What do I do now?

 And I'm not thinking this.
 I'm reacting.
 But the aim is to help you get to tolerate your painful emotion.
 There's a piece that I didn't bring up in *Changing Emotion with Emotion* that I think is helpful.

 So, it's a continuation of what I was saying before.
-There's research on memory called memory reconsolidation, which has shown that memories aren't really fixed.
+There's research on memory called **memory reconsolidation**, which has shown that **memories aren't really fixed**.

 So, people often say, what's the good of going into the past?
 You can't change the past.